 What about the solar system?
-You can have your students make paper mache planets and put them in the order they are found in the solar system.
+You can use the final activity from my Solar System Research Unit have your students make paper mache planets and put them in the order they are found in the solar system.
 While this activity is messy, it is SO fun and the students absolutely love it!

 Use your creativity and come up with a new twist on teaching these fun subjects rather than just following what you have done over the years.
-Integrating the arts into your curriculum is hands-on earning, so it will be more engaging and memorable for your students.
+Integrate the arts into your curriculum is hands-on learning, so it will be more engaging and memorable for your students.
 It will give you all something fun to do while you are counting down the days until summer!

 2. Take a “mental health” day